 The application built is to be approved by Soundtrack and shall at all times adhere to the certification criterias (see: Certification).

-This section describes the release management of the player library that we send out once a month.
-Not the SDK itself with updated API, which will be communicated when available and backwards compatibility will be kept as long as possible.
+This section describes the release management of the player library that we send out once a quarter.
+Note, that this update does not refer to the SDK itself with updated API, which will be communicated when available and backwards compatibility will be kept as long as possible.

-Every second week the pre-release is sent out to your pre-release channel.
+Every quarter the pre-release is sent out to the SDK pre-release channel.

-Every second other week, the full-release is sent out to full costumer base between 02.00 and 06.00 (based on each player’s local time).
+Three weeks after the pre-release is sent out, the production release is sent out to the full customer base on Wednesday morning 02.00-06.00 (based on each player’s local time).

-Every Thursday Soundtrack decides if there is a need for a patch the coming week.
+In the event of a critical issue and there is a need for a patch release Soundtrack has the possibility to release outside of the normal release schedule.
 The reason for a patch is either an incident or an important bug.

 You will get an email notification whenever we are sending out a new release either to your pre-release channel or a full production release.
 For any questions/issues, just reply back to us.

-We only support 6 months old software and versions older than 6 months will be unsupported (not be able to play music).
+We support a release for 6 months.
+Players running versions older than 6 month will stop music playback.
 One month in advance, the player is deprecated.
 The time is based on when the software was released.

 When a player is unsupported, a device error DEVICE_ERROR_UNSUPPORTED_VERSION